EricGebhart/plysp/README.md

 # plysp

 I've been interested in having a lisp with access to the python system for a while.
-Everytime I code in Python I miss Lisp.
+Every time I code in Python I miss Lisp.
 I like python too, but sometimes I just don't want to swap out my functional brain for the OO brain just to write something with a python library.
+I miss multi-arity, multi-functions, map, reduce, and easy list manipulation. cond and condp.
+Let.
+Nice deconstructors.

 I really like clojure, and that seems like a good fit in many ways, it has dictionaries, and sets and lists...
 But a clojure on top of python is really a different animal than one on top of java.
 Also, Clojure is a beast at this point.
 It seems unreasonable to think that a python version of clojure would survive and thrive.
-It's been done before, and it's not happening.

 I've written other languages, and I like working with [BNF](https://en.wikipedia.org/wiki/Backus–Naur_form) grammars, I'm still not sure that's a good fit for a lisp.
 But that's what I'm doing here.
 I played around with Lex and Yacc for a bit, considered doing it all in C, with a python interpreter embedded.
-Then I found Cython and [PLY](http://www.dabeaz.com/ply/), and I thought, why not try that.
+Then I found Cython and [PLY](http://www.dabeaz.com/ply/), why not try that.

 So here it is, so far.

 ## Capabilities so far

 It is, at this point, just an interpreter.
-Run it like this, you must have python 3.
+Run the Repl like this, you must have python 3.

-`python repl.py`
+`python plysp -r`

 The parser creates python objects.
 Compiling is essentially pickling (when I get to it).
 And runtime is asking the objects to execute.

 There are a set of commands in the repl that you can execute to change the behavior and to see what is going on in the lexer and parser.
+This should be going away soon, but there will be a better equivalent.

 -help at the repl prompt will give a list of the commands.

-There are namespaces, and a stack of stackframes.
-There is no reall way to do a *let* yet so scoping is kind of limited.
-Also there's no way to make a function yet.
-So really this is just a toy at this point.
+### Namespaces, Python interop, lambda, etc.

+There are namespaces, scoping, lambda, define, python interop, immutable collections.

-Basic python interop and namespaces do work.
-You can create an instance of somthing and then use it, and you can access python libraries like math. all the core functions of python are imported into the core namespcae automatically.
+Namespaces, python interop, it all works.
+You can create an instance of somthing and then use it, and you can access python libraries like math. all the core functions of python are imported into the core namespace automatically.

-`(import math as "m")`  Will let you do things like `(m/sin 2)` and `(-m/pi)`  --> 3.142527...
+`(import math as "m")`  Will let you do things like `(m/sin 2)` and `(.-m/pi)`  --> 3.142527...

+Although, the python builtins, math, cmath, operators, py-reduce, and py-partial are imported as part of the plysp core namespace.

-The *-* is for attributes in the library.
-This is following clojure's syntax for accessing class attributes in java.
+The *.-* is for attributes in the library.
+This is following clojure's dot syntax for accessing class attributes in java.

-Although that is not really needed.
-Math is imported as `math` into the core namespace so `(math/sin 2)` works out of the box.  also the operators are there so `(+ 1 1 5)`  also works.
+Math is imported as `math` into the core namespace so `(math/sin 2)` works out of the box.
+The operators are there so `(+ 1 1 5)` also works.
+You can define variables.  `(def x 10)`  Then use them.
-You can define variables.  `(def x 10)`  Then use them.  `(+ x 3)`  or `(math/sin x)` More complex things work too.  `(+ x (math/sin x) 1000)` what ever you like.
+`(+ x 3)`  or `(math/sin x)` More complex things work too.  `(+ x

-Named arguments have some work ahead.
-Macros are on the way as are
-lambdas *fn* and the rest of the core symbols needed to write everything else.

-There are immutable lists, vectors, hashmaps, sets, etc.  There isn't too much to do with them yet because I haven't gotten to the point of surfacing their API's in the language.
-But that will be easy when the time comes.

-Testing is pretty much non-existant.
-There are a few things there.

-## drawing the line between core, and lang.

-The plan is to  move a bit more of the internals into python/C instead of doing it in the language itself as is done in most lisps including clojure.
-Where to draw the line between what the language implements itself and what is in the core is an interesting question.
-My thought is that most of what a lisp does, is maintain scope, which is how we get deconstruction of parameters into a signature, so having as much of that as possible in C is going to be more performant.
-It's still not very much code, and it makes things a little easier as the bootstrap layer to the language is much thinner.

-The plan is to move all of the classes which represent the core language into Cython classes.
-That should give good performance while still allowing the use of python libraries as we desire.

-Compiling is a matter of parsing the code into it's objects and then pickling the result.
-Reloading the pickled code would give an executable that would run in the runtime.
-Of course this means breaking up the parser and the interpreter/repl.
-All doable.
+(math/sin x) 1000)` what ever you like.

+### Lambdas

+They work:  `((fn [x] (* x x)) 10)`  --> 100
+To make a named function: `(def sqr (fn [x] (* x x)))`

+### Still To go

+There are some miscellaneous foundation bits to tie together and then all the special symbols which will allow for the creation of Macros.

+The problems are fewer and fewer, Sometimes I wonder if it is because of the parser that I have caused difficulties, but usually, it's just I haven't looked at it the right way yet.
+This does _not_ work.

+    (def gen (fn [x] (fn [y] (+ y x))))
+    (def incv (gen 5))
+    (incv 5)

+*x* goes unresolved at evaluation time.
+This shows a basic problem in how things are processed.
+The scope that holds the function must continue to live.

 ### symbol table - or not.